jrenner/libgdx-updater/README.md

 ====================
 ###Note:
-Currently supports Android, Desktop and GWT
+Currently supports Android, Desktop, IOS (RoboVM) and GWT

 ==================
 ###How to Use?